PierreBonnefoy/OPA_Music/retrospective.md

 ### Negative Points
 - The fact that the Vue JS client and Spring Server are not hosted on the same server.
-- Playlist system wich is not reading the videos next automatically.
+- Playlist system wich is not reading the next video automatically.

 ## Difficulty encoutered
 ### Authentication System